 Our recent webinar on the viability of (High Performance Computing) HPC in the cloud generated some interesting questions.
-In this first part of two, and in no specific order, here are some of the questions and our answers.
+In part one of two, and in no specific order, here are some of the questions and our answers.
 Click here to download the webinar.

 I have an HPC application that I’d like to ‘cloud-ify’.
 Is there an approach you can outline for me?